 A locally placed crushing plant has been put in place (agreement between client and municipality).
 This has been used for excavated masses and to buy back bulk fill.

 Leftover facility-specific material such as cement, bolt, beams, drive plates, lighters, cables, etc. are reused in future projects.
 In Frövi there is a warehouse for the material.
 For example, black bolt has been delivered from the Norvik project to Barkarby, cables have been picked up from Frövi and sheet piling has been picked up from Veddesta.

 What was done differently because of the CEEQUAL process?

 Following the CEEQUAL process led to more discussions in the project group about sustainability.
 This in turn led to a better understanding and higher knowledge within the project.

 Management of water to meet the requirements in the environmental permit (PFOS, chrome, particles) and reuse of water due to a lot of suspended particles and pH.
 This was managed by putting a local water treatment plant in place to treat the different contaminants and continuously test the water quality.

 The project stored the soil masses on site hoping it could be reused in a project nearby, but due to time plan in the two projects it wasn’t possible to keep the masses for the time needed.
 So the masses had to be sent to a soil treatment plant 30km away instead of 3km.

 Drivers and benefits

-A receipt on doing the right things measured on an international level, concrete way of showing environmental work.
-Motivation is branding and communication.
-The client had bonus related to CEEQUAL that gave financial returns.
+Using CEEQUAL provided a receipt on doing the right things, measured on an international level.
+CEEQUAL provided a concrete way of showing environmental work.
+The client’s motivation was branding and communication.
+Using CEEQUAL provided financial benefits as the client had a bonus related to CEEQUAL that gave financial returns.

-The client’s drivers was primarily to use CEEQUAL as a tool to constantly improve the environmental and sustainability work and to increase its sustainability standard between each contract.
+The client’s main driver was to use CEEQUAL as a tool to constantly improve the environmental and sustainability performance of their work and to increase their sustainability standard between each contract.